Navigating a co-parenting relationship with a toxic ex is one of the biggest challenges of parenting as a single parent.

 trusting that He will make all things right

 that I may be reasonably happy in this life

 and supremely happy with Him

 forever in the next.

 Consider that your ex is hurting, under stress, and doing the best he can.
 Be empathetic, but not stupid or enabling.
 I know “stupid” isn’t a very nice thing to say, but you can be respectful and polite without being a pushover.
-Be kind, but don’t be a doormat.
+I can not stress enought be kind, but don’t be a doormat.

 Co-Parenting With a Toxic Ex & Boundaries